yadav20khushi/AI_Book_Recommender/README.md

    -->from apps.recommendations.recommendation import built_prompt<br>
    -->for _ in range(5):
       .....print(built_prompt("fantasy", "children"))<br>
-   **result**: What are 5 highly-rated fantasy books for children readers?<br>
-               What are 5 highly-rated fantasy books for children readers? <br>
-               Can you suggest five fantasy books for someone in the children category?<br>
-               Give me a list of 5 fantasy books that are great for children.<br>
-               Recommend 5 fantasy books suitable for children.<br>
+   **result**: What are 5 highly-rated fantasy books for children readers?
+What are 5 highly-rated fantasy books for children readers?
+Can you suggest five fantasy books for someone in the children category?
+Give me a list of 5 fantasy books that are great for children.
+Recommend 5 fantasy books suitable for children.<br><
   - **Test 2**: *to validate clova API call integration*<br>
     -->from apps.recommendations.recommendation import get_recommendations<br>
     -->books = get_recommendations('fantasy','children')<br>